Our Business Practices

 26. Director Responsibilities.

 Directors are expected to reinforce a culture of ethics and compliance and exercise their business judgment to act in good faith, on an informed and independent basis, and in what they reasonably believe to be the best interest of the Company and its shareholders.
-In discharging that obligation, the Board relies on the honesty, integrity, business acumen, and experience of the Company’s management, its outside advisors, and its independent registered public accounting firm.
+In discharging that obligation, the Board relies on the honesty, integrity, business acumen, and experience of the Company’s management, outside advisors, and independent registered public accounting firm.

 The Board acts as an advisor and counselor to the CEO and oversees management's development and implementation of the Company's annual strategic, capital, and financial plans, as well as the Company's risk governance framework and risk appetite statement, each of which are approved by the Board.
 The Board monitors the performance of senior management against these plans and holds them accountable for their implementation, including for alignment with the Company's risk appetite.
 In exercising its oversight responsibilities, the Board is expected to question and effectively challenge, when necessary, recommendations and decisions made by management.